migcarva/migcarva/README.md

 ### Hello. 👋

 I used to be an architect but now I'm a software developer.
-In the last years, I've founded, and closed, a startup working on SaaS for management and logistics, worked with both startups and agencies to get awesome products out and I’m now building @teamaround, the new video collaboration tool for a remote era.
+In the last years, I've founded, and closed, a startup working on SaaS for management and logistics, worked with both startups and agencies to get awesome products out and I’m now building [around](https://around.co), the new video collaboration tool for a remote era.

 I spend a lot of my time programming.
 Not just for work, but as a general hobby.
 I have a strong passion for learning new things, and I’m always taking time out of my day to pick up something new.
 I'm really passionate about good design and boosting efficiency through design and project planning.
 I try to use all my knowledge, mainly from my architectural background, in all I do.